This post may contain affiliate links, view our disclosure.

 - Dry red wine – to deglaze the pan and add a base flavor and complexity

-- Marinara sauce – you can use homemade marinara or your favorite store-bought marinara; taste and add a little sugar if it’s tart
+- Marinara sauce – you can use homemade marinara or your favorite store-bought marinara; taste and add a little sugar or a splash of freshly-squeezed orange juice if it’s tart

 - Minced fresh parsley – an optional garnish that adds a pop of color and fresh flavor to the dish